 - Embody integrity.
 Businesses must avoid any unethical activity which reflects negatively upon the Better Business Bureau and its accredited businesses.

-Step Three: Submit a full application.
+Submit a full application.
 Bureau staff will review and verify the application and research your business.
-You may be asked to provide additional information or to provide proof of information on your application.
-Your business will then be evaluated on its compliance with the BBB Code of Business Practices.
+Also, you may be asked to provide additional information or to provide proof of information on your application.
+Consequently, your business will then be evaluated on its compliance with the BBB Code of Business Practices.

-Step Four: If the BBB approves your application, you must then pay the Accreditation Fee to receive all the benefits of BBB Accreditation.
+If the BBB approves your application, you must then pay the Accreditation Fee to receive all the benefits of Better Business Bureau Accreditation.